EliseCod3/microbloglite-capstone-starter/README.md

 -The rest of Thursday I spent working on optional features such as including a functional edit button with being able to save and show the changes made.

 ## From Ari Black
+-I started my contributions by creating the login page.
+Some of the stylings and button additions were from Bootstrap.

+-Rayna assisted me with finding and installing the image, as well as figuring out the js functions on the login page for the "remember me" checkox.

+-On Wed, I made sure that the entire login page was centered and symmetrical.
+Simple colors were added to the buttons and H1 text to stay with the black, blue and white color scheme.

 ## From Ja'ir Jabriel